Sofia

 Description of Sofia

-Sofia is the main administrative, industrial, transport, cultural and educational center of the country, and 1/6 of Bulgaria's industrial production is concentrated there.
-The Bulgarian Academy of Sciences, the central buildings of Bulgarian National Television, Bulgarian National Radio, Bulgarian Telegraph Agency, many universities, theaters, cinemas, as well as the National Art Gallery, archaeological, historical, natural history and other museums are also located here.
-Visible archaeological monuments from Roman times have been preserved in many places in the city center.
+Today Sofia is the main administrative, industrial, transport, cultural and educational center of the country, with 1/6 of Bulgaria's industrial production concentrated there.
+It is also home to the Bulgarian Academy of Sciences, the central buildings of Bulgarian National Television, Bulgarian National Radio, Bulgarian Telegraph Agency, many universities, theaters, cinemas, as well as the National Art Gallery, archaeological, historical, natural history and other museums.
+Visible archaeological monuments from Roman times are preserved in many places in the city center.

 Travel Destinations in Sofia